 A dual-GPU setup can look attractive for 4K.
 It’s the only way to achieve 60 FPS in some titles at maximum detail.
 However, both Nvidia and AMD are likely to roll out new cards in the coming year, and you’d probably be better off socking away the cash you’d spend on a second card to save up for an upgrade a year or two down the line.

 Once you have a 4K monitor and a video card setup that can handle it, you’re done, right?
 Not quite.

 The last hurdle you’ll need to jump through is the connection to the 4K monitor itself.
 Most PC users are familiar with HDMI, the most common video standard.
 Almost every 1080p monitor offers HDMI.

 Most HDMI connections can’t handle 4K, however.
 Support for the resolution was only introduced in HDMI 1.4, but even then, only at a maximum of 30 FPS.
-To drive a 60Hz 4K monitor, you need an HDMI 2.0 cable with an HDMI 2.0 compatible source – and no video card currently sold supports the 2.0 spec.
+To drive a 60Hz 4K monitor, you need an HDMI 2.0.

-DisplayPort is left as the only option standing, as it’s the only one that can handle 4K resolution at 60Hz and has proper video card support.
-Even here, though, there’s an obstacle.
+HDMI 2.0 or DisplayPort are the only connections that can handle 4K resolution at 60Hz and have proper video card support.
+But even with DisplayPort, there’s an obstacle.
 You’ll need to pick up a DisplayPort 1.2 cable.
-Older versions of the standard support a maximum resolution of “only” 2560×1600.
+Older versions of the standard support a maximum resolution of “only” 2,560 x 1,600.

 That’s a lot of money, and shelling out that kind of cash doesn’t guarantee a perfect experience.
-Even the quickest video cards struggle to keep up with 4K, and there are numerous bugs and scaling issues that may disrupt your experience.
+Some of the quickest video cards struggle to keep up with 4K, and there are numerous bugs and scaling issues that may disrupt your experience.